nardiNAB/qr-code-detection-nardos/README.md

     Date: June 8, 2025

 Project Description

 This project detects and decodes multiple QR codes in static images using OpenCV’s QRCodeDetector.
-It supports automatic annotation, decoding, and visual output saving for analysis and presentation.
-The system was evaluated on sample test images including
+It supports automatic annotation, decoding, and saving of visual output for analysis and presentation.
+The system was evaluated on sample test images, including

 Technologies Used

 Python 3.14
 OpenCV (cv2)
 Matplotlib

 Folder Structure

 images/ → Input images (Kaggle + test cases) results/ → Output images with bounding boxes + decoded text main.py → Detection script
-    report.pdf → Academic report (generated from this project) presentation.pptx → Presentation slides

 How to Run

 1. Install dependencies:
     pip install opencv-python matplotlib
 2. Place images into the /images folder.
 3. Run the script:
     python main.py
 4. Processed images will be saved to /results with bounding boxes and decoded text.